-- Patients said they found it easy to make an appointment with a named GP and that there was continuity of care, with urgent appointments available the same day. - The practice had good facilities and was well equipped to treat patients and meet their needs. - There was a clear leadership structure and staff felt supported by management.
-The practice proactively sought feedback from staff and patients, which it acted on. - The practice had been involved with Clinical Commissioning Group pilot schemes that had been rolled out within the wider CCG area including the care co-ordinator and rapid response GP initiative.
+- Patients said they found it easy to make an appointment with a named GP and that there was continuity of care, with urgent appointments available the same day.
+However some patients expressed the view that it was difficult to make an appointment by telephone. - The practice had good facilities and was well equipped to treat patients and meet their needs. - There was a clear leadership structure and staff felt supported by management.
+The practice proactively sought feedback from staff and patients, which it acted on. - The provider had been involved with Clinical Commissioning Group pilot schemes that had been rolled out within the wider CCG area including the care co-ordinator and rapid response GP initiative.

-The areas where the provider should make improvement are:
+The area where the provider should make improvement is :